 Don’t leave your homework until the last minute

-Which leads me nicely onto my final piece of advice.
+This leads me nicely to my final piece of advice.
 If your teacher sets you a piece of homework and you are lucky enough to be given a few days to complete it, do not leave it until 8pm the night before it’s due.
 You may have that feeling of complete and utter confidence that you can produce your best work at the last minute but, as you get older, the workload will increase too, and that magic power will become more and more of a challenge.
 So be efficient and complete the work as soon as it’s set.
 That way, there’ll be no frantic panic to get it finished before bed.